 I’m so grateful for this book.

 AmyLu Riley is the author of Jesus as Healer: Miracles and Meditations in Luke.
 Her upcoming book for people who are not yet healed is designed to build faith and dissolve spiritual discouragement.
+(Update Oct.
+2019: Faith with Grit is now available.)
 To get book updates, sign up for her email list.